 Driving option: Khao Yai

-If you are looking for a memorable and enriching travel experience, you might want to consider customising your own tour to the north of Thailand.
+Looking for a memorable and enriching travel experience?
+You might want to consider customising your own tour to the north of Thailand.
 This tour will take you on a fascinating journey through the historical and natural wonders of central Thailand, before ending in the lively city of Chiang Mai.

 You will begin your tour in Ayutthaya, the former capital of Siam, where you will marvel at the ancient ruins of temples, palaces, and monasteries that testify to the glory of the past.
 Then, you will travel to Lop Buri, a city with a unique Khmer-style temple and monkeys that live among the locals.